magento-hackathon/operation-frontend-steward/proposals/07-javascript-architecture.md

 * All scripts are loaded asynchronously.
 * The loading order does not determine the execution order.
 * Each script may be defined with dependencies, and will not execute until after dependencies are loaded.
-* Fallback URIs are providable if a script’s host is inaccessible.
+* Fallback URIs are providable if a script's host is inaccessible.
 * Intelligent concatenation (or by configuration) for scripts that always load together or are loaded globally.
 * Debug easily from a browser.